-- · keep them clean and uncovered, - replace them if damaged or missing.
+- · keep them clean and uncovered,

+- replace them if damaged or missing.

-5.3 Options and accessories
+- 5.3 Options and accessories

-5.3.1 Vibration absorbers

-Vibration absorbers for floor wall mounting
+- 5.3.1 Vibration absorbers for floor mounting

-Fig. 4: Vibration absorbers for floor and wall mounting
+Fig. 4: Vibration absorbers for floor mounting

-· Required accessory.

-- For mounting the fan on the floor ⇒ Chap.
-7.5 [▶ 39] or on a wall bracket ⇒ Chap.
-7.6 [▶ 39]. - Dampens vibration and prevents operating faults. - Designed for permissible fan vibration according to ISO 14694.
+- Required accessory. - For attaching the fan to the floor ⇒ Chap.
+7.5.1 [▶ 42]. - Dampens vibration and prevents operating faults. - Designed for permissible fan vibration according to ISO 14694.